Blog

 Based on the World Health Organization‘s definition, mental health is a state of mental well-being that enables people to cope with the stresses of life, realize their abilities, learn well and work well, and contribute to their community.

-A study at the University of Pennsylvania found that high usage of Facebook, Snapchat, and Instagram increases rather than decreases feelings of loneliness.
-Currently, famous social sites, such as Facebook, Instagram, and TikTok were revealed to have an association with mental health problems like depression by some of the patients.
+A study at the University of Pennsylvania found that high usage of Facebook, Snapchat, and Instagram increases feelings of loneliness.
+Patients name Facebook, Instagram and TikTok.
+Some report an association with mental health problems such as depression.

 A study conducted in 2022 shows a relationship between excessive use, pathological, and problematic social media use, and insomnia.
-Sleep deficits will likely undermine health and well-being and increase the odds of developing anxiety and despair affiliated with mental disease.
+Sleep deficits undermine health and well-being.
+They also increase the odds of developing the anxiety and despair affiliated with mental disease.

-Comparing oneself too much to others due to presenting all the neat selfies and posting content to get as many likes and comments as possible leads to anxiety.
-However, there are many other types of anxiety disorders and their symptoms that stem from the usage of social media, one particular kind of anxiety disorder is social anxiety.
+Comparing yourself too much to others, on the strength of neat selfies and content posted to gather as many likes and comments as possible, leads to anxiety.
+Those disorders come in many forms.
+One of them is social anxiety.
 Sufferers of social anxiety disorder feel anxious in social situations.

-In a survey, 41% of internet users stated that they themselves have ever faced some kind of cyberbullying, 27% of the participants answered that severe kinds of cyberbullying such as stalking, sexual harassment, physical threats, and continued bullying were met.
+In a survey, 41% of internet users stated that they had faced some kind of cyberbullying.
+27% of the participants reported severe kinds: stalking, sexual harassment, physical threats, continued bullying.

-Cyber bullying is the repeated and intentional use of an electronic communication device to threaten, tormented, or taunt another user.
+Cyber bullying is the repeated and intentional use of an electronic communication device to threaten, torment, or taunt another user.
 It can lead to poor mental health habits and bad self esteem.

 The never-ending search for the ultimate compliment by ‘liking’ photos or comments enhances self-loathing anxiety and lower self-esteem.
-This is made worse by cyberbullying which affects 41% of internet users.
-It’s widely known that negativity associated with social media causes high stress and anxiety, gets rid of a good night’s sleep, leads to poor mental health, affects self-esteem, and sometimes results in social anxiety disorders.
+Cyberbullying makes it worse, and it reaches 41% of internet users.
+It's widely known that negativity associated with social media causes high stress and anxiety, gets rid of a good night's sleep, leads to poor mental health, affects self-esteem, and sometimes results in social anxiety disorders.